-You may be moved to a standard variable tariff when the fixed rate deal ends.
+If you're already on an E fixed rate, you may be moved to a standard variable tariff when the fixed rate deal ends.
 Make sure you shop around for a better deal before this happens.

 Want to switch to an E tariff?
 Make sure you compare energy tariffs first to check whether you might get a better deal with another provider.

 If you decide to switch, you’ll need to fill out a form on E’s website or contact the switching team.
 E will look after the rest.

 You’ll be sent a welcome pack within five days with an estimated start date.
 It’ll take around three weeks for you to receive confirmation of the switch and your new top up device.

 If you’re not happy with your E tariff or find a better deal, you have 14 days to change your mind.
 This is known as the cooling-off period.
 In fact, you’re free to switch at any time for free, as E doesn’t charge exit fees.

 If you’re on its gas and electricity prepayment tariff for 12 months, E will put some extra credit on your meter.

 Citizens Advice ranks E 13th out of 34 suppliers – its overall rating was 3.5.

 100% of switches were completed within 15 days.
 The average call centre wait time was four minutes 29 seconds.